-ARM mbed OS is a platform operating system designed for the internet of things.
+ARM mbed OS is a platform operating system for the internet of things.

-Get started here and learn how to build applications that run on top of mbed OS.
+Start here to learn how to build applications that run on top of mbed OS.

 There are three ways to get started with mbed OS.
 The easiest and quickest way is to use our mbed Online Compiler.
-Alternatively, you can use our command line interface (mbed CLI) or a 3rd party development environment.
+Alternatively, you can use our command-line interface (mbed CLI) or a third party development environment.

 Follow the tutorial below to build a simple Blinky example in your choice of environment.